High-Grade Glioma (HGG) – Brief Information

 Treatment methods

-The most effective treatment for children and adolescents with high-grade glioma is a combination of neurosurgery, radiation therapy, and chemotherapy.
+The most effective treatment for children and adolescents with high-grade glioma is a combination of neurosurgery, radiotherapy, and chemotherapy.
 Neurosurgery is performed first, followed by chemo- and radiotherapy, which are usually applied during the same phase of treatment (simultaneously).
 Neurosurgery is of highest impact, since the extent of tumour removal significantly determines the further course of the disease.
 The more radically the tumour can be resected, the higher are the chances of survival.
 According to the current standard of knowledge, surgery and radiation have proven to extend the life span of a young patient with high-grade glioma.

 Yet, surgery or radiation cannot be performed in every child.
 Many tumours of the brainstem, such as diffuse intrinsic pontine gliomas, are neurosurgically not accessible.
 Also, radiotherapy of the brain or spinal cord is not recommended for children aged younger than three years.
 In addition, the possible, still justifiable extent of tumour removal can vary: tumours that are located very centrally in the brain (for example tumours of the diencephalon or the midbrain) usually cannot be completely removed or approached surgically at all, since this would result in a substantial damage of healthy brain tissue and associated deficits.